FidelAP-19/course-management-system/docs/LEARNING_LOG.md

 ```
 You can call methods on the result of other methods!

+10. **Information Flow Pattern** - NEW!
+Service returns data about what happened, Controller decides how to display it.
+    - Service returns `List<Course>` of what was actually added
+    - Controller compares to what was requested
+    - Controller provides detailed feedback based on the difference
+    - This is MORE flexible than Service throwing exceptions or printing messages
+    - Example: User selects 2 courses, Service returns 1 (other was duplicate), Controller displays "Added 1, skipped 1 duplicate"

 #### Technical Skills:
 - Implementing CRUD operations (Create, Read, Update, Delete) in Repository layer
 - Constructor injection for dependencies (Repository needs lists, Service needs Repositories)